 Enjoy making your civil defense preparations now while you have the time and resources.
 Here is one option if you are young:

-If you are 18 to 24 years old and want to serve in support of disaster-related projects, apply for FEMA Corps by April 1 to start in July 2018.
+If you are 18 to 24 years old and want to serve in support of disaster-related projects, apply for FEMA Corps.
 Apply here.